sarahciston/codingcare/posts/0critintro.md

 >>"We could not be without being in relationship with everything that surrounds us and is within us.
 Our reality, our ontology is the relationships."
 (Wilson 76)

+Susan Leigh Star calls infrastructure a "fundamentally relational concept," but one that despite its embeddedness operates invisibly unless broken.
+She argues infrastructure marks membership in relational groups, as we "acquire a naturalized familiarity with its objects," practices, and standards. @starEthnographyInfrastructure1999

 form: manifesto, toolkit, caldron, zine